-These are mostly, but not always, primrose yellow and numbered sequentially, starting at 1.
 They give notice (hence the name) of anything you need to know about to help you during the group of sessions.
-For example, the list of Chairs for each debate, security arrangements (orange in colour), financial implications of the business (pale green) and then the amendments that have been notified.
-You will find hard copies in racks by the entrances to the debating chamber and also by the Information Desk.
-Electronic copies are not colour coded
+For example, the list of Chairs for each debate, security arrangements, financial implications of the business and then the amendments that have been notified.